rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/readings/ickabog.md

 tale of the Ickabog is grounded in reality, and that the creature does actually exist, and that a reckoning is coming.

-In all senses, it is a throroughly enjoyable read, although I do feel it petered out just the slightest bit toward the end (I feel similarly about Harry Potter, too, but endings are hard, and ending good books even more so,
+In all senses, it is a thoroughly enjoyable read, although I do feel it petered out just the slightest bit toward the end (I feel similarly about Harry Potter, too, but endings are hard, and ending good books even more so,